Be Sure to Avoid These Scary Ingredients When You're Expecting a Baby

 Chemical sunscreens have been shown to contain hormone-disrupting ingredients, including oxybenzone or avobenzone.
 Both of these chemical ingredients can interfere with a fetus' nervous system during development.

 Obviously, skin protection is still important.
 Luckily, there is a growing list of sunscreen products that omit chemical ingredients and rely on mineral protectants instead, during pregnancy.
-Discover our favorite mineral sunscreens here.
+Discover Kinder Beauty's favorite clean, vegan mineral sunscreens.

 Hydroquinone is added to skincare products as a skin lightener and can be found in pregnancy products to combat issues surrounding melasma or pigmentation of the skin—something that’s called “the mask of pregnancy.”
 However, hydroquinone should be avoided when you are pregnant (and at all other times, too!).